Feni (liquor): Geographical indication

 Cashew feni was awarded geographical indication registration in 2009 as a speciality alcoholic beverage from Goa, described as a colourless, clear liquid that when matured in wooden barrels develops a golden-brown tint.
 This designation was achieved through the efforts of the Goa Cashew Feni Distillers and Bottlers Association and the Department of Science, Technology and Environment of the Government of Goa.
+Academic and culinary-industry writing has described cashew feni as the first Indian alcoholic beverage/spirit to receive a GI tag.
+India's GI Registry also lists registered ‘authorised users’ for the Cashew Feni GI.
 The application of a G.I. for coconut feni has been neglected.
+In October 2024, Goa's Excise Department issued the first GI process certificate for distillation and bottling of cashew feni to Cazcar Distillery (Bicholim), following inspection by the Conformity Assessment Board (CAB).
+The distillery underwent an inspection led by officials from the Food and Drugs Administration (FDA), the Conformity Assessment Board as well as the Excise Department.
+The pass of the inspection permits them to display the GI logo on their feini products.

 Heritage drink

-In 2016, the Goa government initiated a process for feni to be recognised as a heritage brew outside of the state.
+In 2016, Goa amended its excise law to define feni as a ‘heritage spirit’ (the Goa Excise Duty (Amendment) Act, 2016).
 Goa Chief Minister Laxmikant Parsekar described feni as "part of our culture".
 Plans include nature tourism where tourists can see cashew harvesting and follow the process of the drink's manufacture.
 Several distillers urged the government to issue rules on distillation process and ensure that they are obeyed.
 Counterfeit feni and adulteration in quality were some of the issues raised by participants.

 Music reference

-In 1966, Feni became famous with the song "Goemchi Feni" sung by Alfred Rose: The Melody King of Goa as part of the Timeless Treasures album.
+In 1966, feni became famous with the song "Goemchi Feni" sung by Alfred Rose: The Melody King of Goa as part of the Timeless Treasures album.

+Awards

+Some feni companies have received international awards.
+At the 2025 London Spirits Competition, Sentari Barrel Aged Limited Edition Feni won the Gold medal (95 points), while Goenchi Cashew Feni and Goenchi Coconut Feni won Bronze medals.
+Coco Jumbo Coconut Liquer Feni received the Gold award (91 points) at the USA Spirits Ratings 2025.

+Ozzo Feni became the first feni in India to receive a Geographical Indication (GI) tag.